jamalsoueidan/jamalsoueidan/README.md

 ### Hi there 👋

 Frontend consulting is what I do!
-Angular, React or Vue, and this is my profile.
+React or Angular, and this is my profile.

 There are numerous showcase/example available in my [repository](https://github.com/jamalsoueidan?tab=repositories).

-- 🔭 I’m currently developing booking shopify application.
+- 🔭 I’m currently developing react booking shopify application.

 *Updated 18 feb 2023)*
 <table>